Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

 \begin{remark} When representing a pseudo $k$-diagram with a drawing, we pick an arbitrary concrete representative among a continuum of equivalent choices.
 When no confusion can arise, we will not make a distinction between a concrete pseudo $k$-diagram and the equivalence class that it represents. \end{remark}

 We will refer to a closed curve occurring in the pseudo $k$-diagram as a \emph{loop edge}, or simply a \emph{loop}.
-The diagram in Example \ref{ex:pseudo.diagram} above has a single loop.
+The diagram in Figure~\ref{Fig074} has a single loop.
 Note that we used the word ``pseudo'' in our definition to emphasize that we allow loops to appear in our diagrams.
-Most examples of diagram algebras in the literature ``scale away'' loops that appear (i.e., remove and multiply by a scalar).
+Most examples of diagram algebras occurring in the literature ``scale away'' loops that appear.
 There are loops in the diagram algebra that we are interested in preserving, so as to obtain infinitely many diagrams.
-When no confusion will arise, we will refer to a pseudo $k$-diagram as simply a diagram.
 The presence of $\emptyset$ in the definition above is to emphasize that the edges of the diagrams are undecorated.
-In the next section, we will allow for the presence of decorations.
+In the next section, we allow for the presence of decorations.

 Let $d$ be a diagram.
 If $d$ has an edge $e$ that joins node $i$ in the north face to node $j'$ in the south face, then $e$ is called a \emph{propagating edge from $i$ to $j'$}.
 (Propagating edges are often referred to as ``through strings'' in the literature.)
 If a propagating edge joins $i$ to $i'$, then we will call it a \emph{vertical propagating edge}.
 If an edge is not propagating, loop edge or otherwise, it will be called \emph{non-propagating}.